Udhul/dynamic-config-manager/developer_spec.md

     *   Configurable policies (e.g., `CLAMP`, `NEAREST`, `REJECT`, `BYPASS`, and format-specific policies) for fixing behaviors, configurable globally via decorator or per-field.
 *   Handles `None` as a valid value if permitted by the field's type annotation (`Optional[T]`, `Union[T, None]`).
 *   Access to Pydantic field metadata, including constraints and structured `json_schema_extra` for UI hints, format specifications, and `autofix` settings.
+*   **Runtime Model Updates:** Support for programmatically updating field definitions (e.g., constraints, defaults) of a registered configuration model at runtime.

 ## 2. System Architecture